LoginRadius/docs/content/guide/oidc/index.md

 - **App Name:** The name of your OpenID Connect App.

 - **Secret Key:** You will need to generate an OpenID Connect Secret using RS256 and add it here.
-You can get the secret Key by running the following command:
+You can get the secret Key by running the following command on your terminal:

 ```
 openssl genrsa -out key.pem 2048